-This area is divided east west by the Scioto River and north- south by Mill Creek.
+This area is divided east to west by the Scioto River and north to south by Mill Creek.
 The creek's wide floodplain impacts lands along Mills Road.
 The topography is rolling with flat plateaus.
-The unincorporated village of Bellepoint is a 19th Century grid town center, commercially zoned but without commercial development.
-Bellepoint church is a local gathering place, as are the City of Columbus parklands at the confluence of Mill Creek and the Scioto River.
-With the closure of the old Bellepoint Bridge, the small east and west side settlements are divided.
+The unincorporated village of Bellepoint is a 19th Century town center, which is commercially zoned but without significant commercial development.
+Bellepoint church is a local gathering place, as are the City of Columbus-owned land at the confluence of Mill Creek and the Scioto River.
+With the closure and removal of the old Bellepoint Bridge in the early 2000s, the small east and west side settlements are divided.